Stirling Moss: Popular culture

-Personal life and death
+Personal life

 Moss was married three times.
-His first wife was Katie Molson; an heir to the Canadian brewer Molson.
-They were married in 1957 and separated three years later.
-His second wife was the American public relations executive Elaine Barbarino.
-They were married in 1964 and divorced in 1968.
-Their daughter Allison was born in 1967.
-His third wife was Susie Paine, the daughter of an old friend.
+His first wife was Katie Molson, an heir to the Canadian brewer Molson.
+They were married on 7 October 1957 and separated three years later.
+His second wife was the American public-relations executive Elaine Barbarino.
+They were married on 25 June 1964 and divorced in 1968.
+Their daughter Allison was born in late 1966.
+His third wife was the secretary Susie Paine, the daughter of an old friend.
 They were married from 1980 until his death in 2020.
 Their son Elliot was born in 1980.
+Paine died in March 2023, aged 69.

 In April 1960, Moss was found guilty of dangerous driving.
 He was fined £50 and banned from driving for one year after an incident near Chetwynd, Shropshire, when he was test-driving a Mini.
 Moss was an accomplished woodworker and craftsman, and participated in the design and construction of several of his own homes.

+In 2013, Moss said that if a biopic were made about his life, he would want to be portrayed by “someone masculine – not a poofter or anything like that”.
+He stood by this comment, saying that he would have to be played by a heterosexual as he had spent his life "chasing crumpet and racing cars".
+Moss also believed that women lack the "mental aptitude" for Formula One.

 Moss's 80th birthday, on 17 September 2009, fell on the eve of the Goodwood Revival and Lord March celebrated with an 80-car parade on each of the three days.
 Moss drove a different car each day: a Mercedes-Benz W196 (an open-wheel variant), the Lotus 18 in which he had won the 1961 Monaco GP, and an Aston Martin DBR1.
 On 7 March 2010, Moss broke both ankles and four bones in a foot, and also chipped four vertebrae and suffered skin lesions, when he plunged down a lift shaft at his home.
 In December 2016, he was admitted to hospital in Singapore with a serious chest infection.
 As a result of this illness and a subsequent lengthy recovery period, Moss announced his retirement from public life in January 2018.

-Moss died at his home in Mayfair, London, on 12 April 2020, aged 90, after a long illness.
+Moss died of cardio-respiratory failure at his home in Mayfair, London, on 12 April 2020, aged 90, after a long illness.